Table of contents

 - disruptive innovation; offering that takes root initially in simple applications at the bottom of a market and then relentlessly moves up the market, eventually displacing established competitors

 - radical innovation; new offering for new markets

-- breakthrough innovation; new offering that creates new markets; the new offering typical offers substantially higher customer benefits than the current offering
+- breakthrough innovation; new offering that creates new markets; the new offering typically offers substantially higher customer benefits than the current offering

 The terminology for non-incremental innovation is not established and is used inconsistently in many cases.
-Often words radical, disruptive and breakthrough are used in non-consistent way.
-In this post radical innovation means all non-incremental innovation.
+Often words radical, disruptive, and breakthrough are used in a non-consistent way.
+In this post, radical innovation means all non-incremental innovation.

-Arthur D Little has proposed holistic classification of innovation and linked the impacts of these classes to the P&L of organization
+Arthur D Little has proposed a holistic classification of innovation and linked the impacts of these classes to the P&L of the organization

 - transform; grow new markets and new offerings

 - defend; small improvements of existing offerings for example by adding a new feature like machine learning and artificial intelligence

 - increase asset or employee productivity with process innovation; increase the efficiency of the organization by redesigning supply chain concept or by solving process bottlenecks